mlanza/proposal-command-syntax/README.md

 omit!(0, .[8, 6, 7, 5, 3, 0, 9]) //return tag in second position
   |> append!(%, 1);
 ```
 Don't be wary the dot because of decimals.
 Remember, numbers are immutables and thus never the subjects of commands.
-There would be no reason to return tag a number and, to avoid the decimal ambiguity, numbers can always begin with a 0.
+There would be no reason to return tag a number and, to avoid the decimal ambiguity, decimal numbers can always begin with a 0.

 For example:
 ```js
 omit!(0.6, .[.8, .6, .7, .5, .3, 0, .9]); //.[.8, .7, .5, .3, 0, .9]
 ```
-The dot was chosen to synchronize with the `!.` used above, where even in that instance it provides a cue about what gets returned.
+The dot was chosen to synchronize with the bang dot used above, where even that provides a cue about what gets returned.

 #### Function Names
 Since a central aspiration is for commands to stand apart from queries adding bangs to function definitions ought be possible too.